|Nutrition Facts (per serving)|

 Struggling to find a breakfast that makes you feel good and tastes good?
 Trying to avoid eating breakfast meats and eggs in the morning?
 This chocolate peanut butter protein shake can be whipped up in your blender or smoothie maker in no time.
-It is packed with protein and oats to keep you full, satisfied, and healthy.

 You can use any kind of milk you want for this recipe.
 It is easy to make this vegan if you are using non-dairy milk and a soy or hemp protein.
 Remember that there is far less protein in almond and coconut milk than dairy and soy milk, and be conscious of the thickeners and additives that are added to some non-dairy milks.
 There are plenty of options available—choose one that's right for you.

-- 1 1/2 cups milk (cow, almond, soy, or coconut)
+1 1/2 cups milk (cow's, almond, soy, or coconut)

-- 2 scoops chocolate protein powder
+2 scoops chocolate protein powder

-- 1/2 cup old-fashioned oats
+1/2 cup old-fashioned oats

 4 ice cubes

 Gather the ingredients.

-Serve with a smoothie straw for easier drinking.
+Pour and serve with a smoothie straw for easier drinking.

 - If you're using peanut butter instead of peanut powder, you can swap it for almond butter or cashew butter.